darpan810/darpan810/README.md

 I’m a electronics and telecommunication engineer graduate of 2015 batch.
 I come with an extensive experience of working with different technologies including Data Science, Machine Learning and Deep Learning,NLP.

-In the past, I have worked with Marsian technology as Junior Data Scientist
+In the past, I have worked with Marsian technology as a Intern Junior Data Scientist.
+Cueerntly I am working in ineuron technology as a Intern

 Currently, I am looking for a full-time role in Data Science, Machine Learning or related field.